 It's not a good idea to walk around on your own after dark in Casablanca or Tangier.
-Marrakesh, Rabat and Fes are safer cities, but it's best to stick to the tourist areas after dark.
+Marrakesh, Rabat

-It's highly likely you'll be approached by a "guide" in the souk or medina, who will want to take you on a tour – usually to a relative's carpet shop.
+It's highly likely you'll be approached by a "guide" in the souk or medina, who will want to take you on a tour, usually to a relative's carpet shop.

 It's tradition to haggle for goods in shops, and it's considered best not to ask the price unless you definitely want to buy.

-Walking away from a deal halfway through is one tactic for getting a stalled haggle moving in your favour - but only if you really intend to buy.
+Walking away from a deal halfway through is one tactic for getting a stalled haggle moving in your favor, but only if you really intend to buy.
 But if you start a deal, walking away is considered rude and is likely to cause upset.
 Agree on a price and shake hands, and above all treat it as an experience and not a battle.

 Some travelers have reported that vendors in popular tourist souks are starting at astronomical prices, expecting you to haggle your way down to a price that is still way over the odds.